hokus15/pioniq/README.md

    charging                        0 or 1          Is the car charging ?
 0: false, 1: true.
    normalChargePort                0 or 1          Is charging using normal charge port?
 0: false, 1: true. rapidChargePort                 0 or 1          Is charging using rapid charge port?
-0: false, 1: true. fanStatus                       integer (0-9)   Cooling fan speed.
+0: false, 1: true. minsToCompleteCharge            integer         Minutes to complete 100% battery charge.
+Estimation based on current charge speed.
+0 if not charging. fanStatus                       integer (0-9)   Cooling fan speed.
 0 means stopped.
 1 to 9 lower to higher speed. fanFeedback                     integer         Fan feedback signal in Hz. cumulativeEnergyCharged         float           Cumulative energy charged in kWh.